What are the best financial software programs, banking and investment accounts, products, and services?

 Car, Home, and Life Insurance

 We currently have almost all of our insurance through USAA, including our auto insurance and homeowners insurance.
-We currently have our life insurance policy through my employer, but I need to add another policy because we are under-insured.
 Once or twice a year I go shopping for lower auto insurance premiums but I haven’t been able to beat USAA.
 In fact, I recently received quotes from an independent agent who told me he couldn’t come within a couple hundred dollars of our current rates.
 Insurance rates vary based on many factors, so shop around.

 Additional insurance resources:

-We recently switched from a group health insurance plan to an individual insurance plan in order to save a couple hundred dollars per month (compare group and individual health insurance).
+I am self-employed, so we switched from a group health insurance plan to an individual insurance plan when I left my day job (compare group and individual health insurance).
+We were able to save a couple hundred dollars per month with the switch.
 We used eHealthInsurance.com to find our individual health insurance plan.
-Again, plans, prices, and availability have many variables, so shop around.
+Again, plans, prices, and availability have many variables, so shop around for your health insurance needs.

 Customize Your Own Financial System